Curvature Perturbations from First-Order Phase Transitions: Implications to Black Holes and Gravitational Waves

-We show the time evolution of $\delta^{(F)}$, $\delta^{(C)}$, $\mathcal{R}$ and $\delta p_{\rm nap}$ in Fig.~\ref{fig:delta_Phi_numerical}, for a single realization of the local nucleation dynamics.
-One can derive the statistics for these quantities by making multiple realizations of the random bubble nucleation histories using \deltaPT~which relies on the semi-analytical formula introduced in App.~A of Ref.~\cite{Lewicki:2024ghw}.
-We show the probability distribution function (PDF) of the density contrast in Fig.~\ref{fig:proba_distrib_P_deltaC}.
-We show the variance of the density contrast in the spatially-flat and comoving gauges, as well as the GI curvature perturbation in Fig.~\ref{fig:PS_allquantities}.
+{The transformation rule in Eq.~\eqref{eq:delta_C_F} follows from the textbook relationship $\zeta =\mathcal{R}-\delta^{(C)}/3(1+\omega)$~\cite{Baumann:2022mni} where $\zeta~\equiv~ -\delta^{(F)}/3(1+\omega)$ is the curvature perturbation on uniform-density hypersurfaces, see SuM for details.} {Building on this framework, our public GitHub release \deltaPTvTwo~\cite{deltaPTv2} extends \deltaPT~\cite{Lewicki:2024ghw} to compute the covariant cosmological perturbations analyzed in this work.} We show the time evolution of $\delta^{(F)}$, $\delta^{(C)}$, $\mathcal{R}$ and $\delta p_{\rm nad}$ in Fig.~\ref{fig:delta_Phi_numerical}, for a single realization of the bubble nucleation dynamics within a ball of radius $R=k^{-1}$ operated with \deltaPTvTwo~\cite{deltaPTv2} . {We derive the perturbations statistics by making $N_{\rm sim}=10^6$ realizations of random bubble nucleation histories and storing the Hubble-crossing values of the perturbations in a histogram~\footnote{{In each patch, we randomly sample the nucleation times $t_j$ and positions $d_j$ of the first $j_c=50$ bubbles and assume a deterministic evolution for subsequent nucleation dynamics~\cite{Lewicki:2024ghw}.
+The probability distributions for $t_j$ and $d_j$ within a patch of radius $R$ are derived analytically in App.~A of Ref.~\cite{Lewicki:2024ghw} and are summarized in the SuM.} }.} In Fig.~\ref{fig:proba_distrib_P_deltaC}, we show the resulting probability density function (PDF) of the density contrast.
+The variance of the density contrast in the spatially-flat and comoving gauges, as well as the comoving curvature perturbation are shown in Fig.~\ref{fig:PS_allquantities}.

 \textit{\textbf{ Primordial Black Hole formation.}} Once the density contrast in a Hubble patch exceeds a threshold, it collapses into a PBH~\cite{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx,Carr:1975qj,Chapline:1975ojl}.
-Numerical-relativity simulations~\cite{Escriva:2021aeh} specify this threshold using the compaction function at the Hubble crossing epoch $t_H$~\cite{Shibata:1999zs,Harada:2023ffo}, related to the density contrast averaged over a Hubble patch $\delta_{\rm avg}(R=k^{-1},t_H)$~\cite{Musco:2018rwt,Escriva:2019phb}, which in our notation is $\delta(k\simeq \mathcal{H})$.
+Numerical relativity simulations~\cite{Escriva:2021aeh} define the collapse threshold in terms of the compaction function evaluated at Hubble crossing $t_H$~\cite{Shibata:1999zs,Harada:2023ffo}.
+At this epoch, it reduces to the density contrast averaged over a Hubble-scale region, $\delta_{\rm avg}(R=k^{-1},t_H)$~\cite{Musco:2018rwt,Escriva:2019phb}, which in our notation corresponds to $\delta(k\simeq\mathcal{H})$.
 As we have seen, the latter is gauge-dependent, see also Ref.~\cite{Harada:2015yda}.
 Recent simulations have relied on the comoving gauge, see e.g.~\cite{Musco:2018rwt}.
-This gauge is advantageous since the $00$ component of Einstein's equations reduces to Poisson’s equation $\Delta \Phi = 3\mathcal{H}^2\delta^{(C)}/2$.
-In this gauge, a patch collapses into a PBH if~\cite{Musco:2018rwt,Escriva:2019phb,Escriva:2021aeh}
+This gauge is advantageous since the $00$ component of Einstein's equations reduces to Poisson’s equation